 Family: According to mythology, Apophis already existed before creation or was born at the exact same moment when the world appeared

-Fun Fact: The ancient Egyptians actively fought Apophis, using spells and rituals to keep the creature at bay
+Fun Fact: The ancient Egyptians actively fought Apophis, using spells and rituals to keep this snake god at bay

 The Sun god Ra isn’t invited to this shindig — the gods associated with death have no desire to see deities from the upper crust where there is sunlight and life.